-6. Content Owners and/or Moderators sign a Content Owner/Moderator Terms and Agreement Form.
-This form is renewable annually and will be monitored by the VUMC Marketing, News & Communications (N&C), Vanderbilt University School of Medicine (VUSM) and/or Vanderbilt University School of Nursing (VUSN) Communication departments.
+5. Content Owners and/or Moderators sign a Content Owner/Moderator Terms and Agreement Form.
+This form is renewable annually and is monitored by Strategic Marketing.
+(See Appendix A).

-7. My Health at Vanderbilt is a secure communications portal that is the authorized channel to support email and dialogue with patients and their clinical care providers.
+6. My Health at Vanderbilt is a secure communications portal and the authorized channel to support messaging and dialogue with patients and their clinical care providers.

 B. Guidelines for Online Professional or Personal Activity:

-Online social media allow VUMC faculty, staff, and students to engage in professional and personal conversations.
-These guidelines apply to faculty, staff and students who identify themselves with VUMC and/or use their Vanderbilt email address in social media platforms such as professional society blogs, LinkedIn, Facebook, etc. for deliberate professional engagement or casual conversation.
-These guidelines apply to private and password protected social media platforms as well as to open social platforms.
+Online social media allows VUMC faculty and staff to engage in professional and personal conversations.
+These guidelines apply to faculty and staff who identify themselves with Vanderbilt in social medical venues such as professional society blogs, LinkedIn, Google+ and/or Facebook, for deliberate professional engagement or casual conversation.

-2. If faculty/staff/students identify themselves as a member of the VUMC faculty or staff or student in any online forum and/or use their Vanderbilt email address, faculty/staff/students make it clear that they are not speaking for VUMC, and what they say is representative of their individual personal views and opinions and not necessarily the views and opinions of VUMC.
+2. If VUMC faculty/staff identify themselves as a member of Vanderbilt faculty or staff in any online forum, faculty/staff make it clear that they are not speaking for Vanderbilt, and what they say is representative of their individual personal views and opinions and not necessarily the views and opinions of Vanderbilt.

-3. Faculty and staff and students are thoughtful about how they present themselves as a VUMC faculty, staff or student member in online networks.
-By virtue of self identifying as part of VUMC in such a network, faculty/staff/students connect themselves to, and reflect upon, VUMC colleagues, managers and even VUMC patients and donors.
+3. VUMC Faculty and staff are thoughtful about how they present themselves as a VUMC faculty or staff member in online networks.
+By virtue of identifying oneself as a part of Vanderbilt in such a network, faculty/staff connect themselves to, and reflect upon, VUMC colleagues, managers, and even VUMC patients and donors.

 4. Remember that all content contributed on all platforms becomes immediately searchable and can be immediately shared.
-This content immediately leaves the contributing individual faculty/staff/students members’ control forever.
+This content immediately leaves the contributing individual faculty/staff members’ control forever.

-5. If someone or some group offers to pay faculty/staff/students for participating in an online forum in their VUMC role, offers advertising for pay and/or for endorsement, this could constitute conflict of interest and VUMC policies and guidelines apply.
+If someone or some group offers to pay faculty/staff for participating in an online forum in their VUMC role, offers advertising for pay and/or for endorsement, this could constitute conflict of interest, and VUMC policies and guidelines apply.

-6. If someone from the media or press contacts faculty, staff, or students about posts made in online forums that relate to VUMC in any way, faculty/staff/students alert their manager/leadership and contact News & Communications before responding.
+6. If someone from the media or press contacts faculty or staff about posts made in online forums that relate to Vanderbilt in any way, faculty/staff alert their manager/leadership and contact News & Communications before responding.

-8. Marketing, News & Communications, VUSM and VUSN provides some official VUMC and/or VUSM and VUSN information that can be appended to social media sites.
+9. Strategic Marketing, News & Communications VUSM, and VUSN provide official VUMC and/or VUSM and VUSN information that may be appended to social media sites (See Reference Works).